 Luos provides Open-Source and Real-Time Orchestrator for Distributed Architectures

 French startup Luos develops an open-source and real-time orchestrator for distributed architectures to easily design, test, and deploy embedded applications.
 The startup’s solution encapsulates hardware and software functions as microservices.
 So, each microcontroller communicates with and recognizes one other, but remains independent of each other.
 Further, the startup offers a reusable configuration profile and offers more flexibility in the hardware development cycle.

 6. Printed Electronics

 Printing electronics components on a semiconductor substrate is the most effective way to reduce the overall cost of the manufacturing process.
-So manufacturers are always trying to tackle this challenge by searching for new technologies and advancements in conventional printing technologies.
-Unlike traditional semiconductors, which use tiny wires as circuits, printed electronics rely on conductive inks and often flexible films and are capable of printing anywhere.
-Further, the advancements in printing technologies also help the flexible hybrid electronics field to obtain enough momentum.
-So startups and scaleups are developing solutions for advanced printing technologies.
+So, manufacturers are always trying to tackle this challenge by searching for new technologies and advancements in conventional printing technologies.
+Unlike traditional semiconductors that use tiny wires as circuits, printed electronics rely on conductive inks and often flexible films.
+Further, the advancements in printing technologies allow the flexible hybrid electronics field to obtain enough momentum.
+Therefore, startups and scaleups are developing solutions for advanced printing technologies.

 Omniply develops Delamination Technique for Printed Electronics

 Spanish startup Mateprincs manufactures functional inks or materials for printed electronics.
-They manufacture materials specifically for the production of electronic devices using printing techniques such as inkjet, flat screen printing, slot coating, and offset lithography.
-Overall, their products help electronics manufacturers produce quality printed products.
+The startup manufactures materials specifically for the production of electronic devices using inkjet, flat screen printing, slot coating, and offset lithography printing techniques.
+Overall, its products enable electronics manufacturers to produce quality printed products.